Special Educational Needs and Disabilities

 The lead governors responsible for Special Educational Needs and Inclusion are Mrs. Sue Foreman and Mr. David Aaronson.

 Across the school we ensure that all children’s needs are catered for, allowing for them to be involved in all aspects of the curriculum.
 This is delivered in a number of different ways from differentiated lessons, specific small group interventions and one to one support to develop a specific aspect of a child’s learning need.
-A provision map for each year group shows the additional support being delivered to meet the needs in that year group.
+A provision map for each year group shows the additional support being delivered to meet the needs of that year group.

-Some children may require further assistance and support with their learning where guidance from county based agencies such as the Education Psychologist, School Nurse Team, Speech and Language Therapists, Autism Outreach and other organisations is sought.
+Some children may require further assistance and support with their learning where guidance from county-based agencies such as the Education Psychologist, School Nurse Team, Speech and Language Therapists, Autism Outreach and other organisations is sought.
 When a child needs this level of additional support with their learning, a clear programme of learning and support is put in place to ensure that work is appropriately matched and termly targets are set.
-This is recorded on an Individual Education Plan (IEP) and is shared with parents and the child.
+This is recorded in an Individual Education Plan (IEP) and is shared with parents and the child.

 Children may require high levels of support to meet their needs.
-In this case we may need to move from an IEP to an Education Health and Care Plan (EHC Plan).
+In this case, we may need to move from an IEP to an Education Health and Care Plan (EHC Plan).
 This is also shared with parents and the child and provides more specific targets to support the child in all aspects of their learning and social engagement.

 We have a comprehensive Inclusion Policy, which has recently been updated to meet the requirements of The Code of Practice, set out by the DfE.
 A copy of the policy can be viewed on the policy page of the website.
-Alternatively you can request a hard copy from the school office.
-Within the policy you will find out about -
+Alternatively, you can request a hard copy from the school office.
+Within the policy, you will find out about -

 - Our provision for SEND and how we promote inclusion